 Social media platforms differ in their ability to help you reach your goals.
-For instance, if you want to drive traffic to your website, Facebook Twitter and the social bookmarking sites, like StumbleUpon and Reddit work best (personally, I find Reddit particularly valuable at sending traffic to my website — but, be careful.
+For instance, if you want to drive traffic to your website, Facebook, Twitter, and social bookmarking sites, like StumbleUpon and Reddit, work best (personally, I find Reddit particularly valuable at sending traffic to my website — but, be careful.
 Don’t send every post to Reddit or you’ll actually lose traction).

 If your goal is to create engagement, Reddit and StumbleUpon are pretty weak.
-Instead, use SlideShare, Facebook, Twitter and Google+.
-If you’re goal is to help SEO, then Google+ and Facebook rank on top.
+Instead, use SlideShare, Facebook, and Instagram.
+If your goal is to improve SEO, then YouTube, Twitter, and Facebook rank on top.

 What type of content to share on different social networks?

 Of course, you shouldn’t share the same content in the same format across different social networks.
 One reason is that you likely have folks following across different platforms and you want them to see something a little different.
 Another reason is that different types of content perform better on different platforms.

 Pinterest content is highly visual.
 So using big, engaging graphics is important.
 You only have a few words to supplement the image.

 Instagram doesn’t allow links in your images so a sound strategy involves changing your profile link frequently to match the images you share.
 Hashtags are critical for a successful Instagram strategy and should contain a mixture of heavily used hashtags and branded hashtags unique to you.
 Using multiple hashtags is the best strategy for Instagram, 11 hashtags are the sweet spot and you shouldn’t use more than 30.